 The Company considers that its ORSA comprises all the processes and tools that underpin the consideration of risk and capital implications in key decisions, including business planning.
 It provides a continuous and forward-looking assessment of the short-term and long-term risks that the Company faces, or may face, and ensures that its capital requirements are met at all times.
+In this context, the Board has confirmed the use of the regulatory capital requirement plus a risk appetite buffer as the Company's own measure of capital for the purposes of the ORSA.

 The ORSA therefore comprises a number of elements of the Risk Management Framework, which are embedded in the business through the requirements of the business standards around capital allocation, strategy, business planning and stress testing.
-These elements create an overview of the impact of risk on the business, which are taken into account by management in day-to-day decision making.
-In particular, using economic capital in decision making ensures risk and capital management are connected.
+These elements create an overview of the impact of risk on the business, which are taken into account by management in day-to-day decision-making.
+In particular, using economic capital in decision-making ensures risk and capital management are connected.
 The outcomes of the ORSA processes provide the Company's Board and management with insights on the key risks and current and future capital requirements.

-The CEO and his direct reports are responsible for the majority of the underlying ORSA processes set out above.
-The Risk Function is responsible for the design of the Risk Management Framework, including the ORSA, the annual ORSA effectiveness review and annual ORSA reporting.
+The parent company CEO and his direct reports are responsible for the majority of the underlying ORSA processes set out above.
+The Risk Function is responsible for the design of the Risk Management Framework, including the ORSA, the ORSA Policy and annual ORSA reporting.